Frequently Asked Questions

 Only coursework completed at the University of Nevada applies to the UNR grade point average.
 Academic standing is updated only on the basis of coursework completed at the University of Nevada.

 Undergraduate students whose University of Nevada grade point average has fallen below 2.0 at the end of a single regular semester (spring and fall) are placed on probation 1 at the end of that semester.
-Undergraduate students whose University grade point average remains below 2.0 for four consecutive semesters are dismissed from the University at the end of the fourth semester.
+Undergraduate students whose University grade point average remains below 2.0 for three consecutive semesters are dismissed from the University at the end of the third semester.

 |Transcript Notation||Probation Code in Self-Service|